 Nepal: During your Bhutan Nepal Tibet Luxury Tour, you will be accommodated at the prestigious Shanker Hotel, a majestic Rana palace now converted into a four star hotel with modern amenities.
 In Pokhara you stay at the beautiful Temple Tree Resort.
 These plush establishments feature luxuriously decorated rooms with en suite bathrooms.
 Amenities include free Wi-Fi, swimming pool, spa, fitness center, restaurant and bar.

-Bhutan: In Paro you will be staying at the classy Naksel Boutique Paro, while your address in Thimphu is the magnificent Hotel Druk Thimphu.
+Bhutan: In Paro you will be staying at the classy Naksel Boutique Paro, while your address in Thimphu is the beautiful Terma Linca Resort and Spa.
 At Punakha you will be accommodated at the splendid RKPO Green Resort Punakha.
 All these hotels come under the four star category and offer well-appointed rooms coupled with warm traditional Bhutanese hospitality and ambience.
 Featured amenities include restaurant, bar, spa, wellness centre etc.

 Tibet: Your address in Lhasa is the grand Shangri-La Hotel.
 A four star establishment, the hotel lies close to all the major attractions in the city.
 The hotel has well-appointed, comfortable rooms with majestic views of the surrounding hills.
 There are three restaurants, a bar, indoor swimming pool, sauna and massage parlour.
 The hotel’s modern and well-equipped oxygen lounge offers a safe haven for those guests who have difficulties breathing in the rarefied air.